-HR information for Student-Employees with work related injuries is listed below.
+See the information below for Student-Employees with work related injuries as directed by HR.

 All student-employees and volunteers with work-related injuries

 Employees or their supervisor must contact UCI Worker's Compensation Desk at 949-824-7008 during regular working hours to obtain medical authorization within 24 hours of any injury.